Tylar Young: Richmond

 Young was drafted by with the club's second pick and the 26th selection overall in the 2023 rookie draft.

 He made his AFL debut in round 2 of the 2023 season.
 Young drew acclaim for his pure defensive abilities that season, recording a remarkably low contested one-on-one loss rate, ranking him second among all key defenders in the league (with 14.3 per cent) after 17 rounds.

 Young played 35 games for Richmond over three seasons.

 West Coast

-Young requested a trade to for the 2026 season, and his request was granted on 13 October 2025.
+Young requested a trade to for the 2026 season, and his request was granted on 13 October 2025, signing a three-year deal.

+Statistics

+Updated to the end of round 22, 2026.